Hypothec: Scotland

-The Bankruptcy and Diligence etc. (Scotland) Act 2007 abolishes the common law diligence of sequestration for rent.
-Under Scots law, Landlord's hypothec is a common law right of security enjoyed by landlords over any goods sited on the leased premises, regardless of who owns those goods.
+Under Scots law, landlord's hypothec is a common law right of security enjoyed by landlords over any goods sited on the leased premises, regardless of who owns those goods.
 The hypothec does not secure all sums which happen to be due to the landlord, only a portion of the rent.
 Landlord's hypothec is enforced by court proceedings known as sequestration for rent.
+The Bankruptcy and Diligence etc. (Scotland) Act 2007 (asp 3) abolishes the common law diligence of sequestration for rent.